ysyk2021/managing-conflict-in-small-businesses-balancing-personal-and-professional-relationships/src/chapter-1-1.md

-Chapter 1: Introduction: Defining the Importance of Conflict Management in Small Businesses
+Defining the Importance of Conflict Management in Small Businesses
 ===========================================================================================

 Conflict is an inevitable part of any workplace, including small businesses.
 However, effective conflict management is critical for maintaining a positive and productive work environment.
 In this chapter, we will define the importance of conflict management in small businesses.